×

 • Ask you questions about your health and history

-Most adults with ADHD who get diagnosed most probably had it as a child but it went undiagnosed.
-Hence the doctor will ask you about your behaviour and any symptoms you had as a child.
+Most adults with ADHD who get diagnosed most probably had it as a child, but it went undiagnosed.
+Hence, the doctor will ask you about your behavior and any symptoms you had as a child.
 Things they may look at:

-Treatment plans could include medicine, therapy, a better understanding of your condition and helping you get family support.
+Treatment plans could include medicine, therapy, a better understanding of your condition, and help in getting family support.
 They will help you find new ways to do things and make your life easier.
 They will also help you feel better about yourself.

 It is important not to arrive at a self-diagnosis.
-Psychiatrists can check if you have other conditions like learning disability, anxiety, a mood disorder, obsessive-compulsive disorder or a dependence on drugs or alcohol.
+Psychiatrists can check if you have other conditions like a learning disability, anxiety, mood disorder, obsessive-compulsive disorder, or dependence on drugs or alcohol.
 They will look at the whole picture and make a treatment plan for you.

-Adults with ADHD are prescribed stimulant medications which show big improvements in the symptoms.
-Stimulant medications are however not ideal because they can be addictive and misused.
-If an adult has had a substance abuse problem in the past, these may not be advised.
-Some stimulants wear off quickly and people with ADHD are forgetful and forget to take their medicines.
+Adults with ADHD are prescribed stimulant medications, which show big improvements in the symptoms.
+Stimulant medications are, however, not ideal because they can be addictive and misused.
+If an adult has had a substance abuse problem in the past, they may not be advised.
+Some stimulants wear off quickly, and people with ADHD are forgetful and forget to take their medicines.
 Depending on the need, the doctor may recommend a non-stimulant medicine as well.

-• Cognitive behavioural therapy (CBT) which helps with self-esteem
+• Cognitive behavioral therapy (CBT), which helps with self-esteem.

-• Life-coaching to help you set goals.
-It can also help you stay organized t home and work
+• Life coaching to help you set goals.
+It can also help you stay organized at home and work.

-• Job coaching or mentoring at work to support you at work.
-It will also help you improve your relationships and performance
+• Job coaching or mentoring at work to support you.
+It will also help you improve your relationships and performance.

-• Family education and therapy: You family and loved ones must understand ADHD better and help you find ways to improve your life
+• Your family and loved ones must understand ADHD better and help you find ways to improve your life.

 While there is no guarantee, it is believed that mindfulness meditation may boost your mood and help you pay more attention.
-This type of meditation used guided imagery and deep breathing techniques to relax your mind and body.
+This type of meditation uses guided imagery and deep breathing techniques to relax your mind and body.
 These kinds of alternative treatments do help.
-However, get advise from your doctor before you try alternative treatments.
+However, get advice from your doctor before you try alternative treatments.

 Coping Strategies and Support